 Section Chairs: Jana Matthews, Seattle University School of Law and Jasminder Deol, UC Irvine School of Law

 The Recruiting Section is for NALP members who have an interest in or are responsible for law school outreach, summer programs, lateral hiring, and lawyer recruiting.

 Section Co-Chairs: Caitlyn Ryan, Orrick, Herrington & Sutcliffe LLP and Olivia Schmit, Sidley Austin LLP

 This Section is for NALP members in career services offices of three or fewer total staff.
 Members of this group have long been a strong support for one another and have been an excellent source of programming and resources for all career services offices that manage with limited resources.

-This network is open to any NALP member who holds a chief role of any sort, broadly defined, and is meant to facilitate information sharing and best practices among its members, and to provide leadership and guidance to the association and its members about issues around industry change and evolution.
+This interest group is open to any NALP member who holds the top role of any sort (i.e., Associate Dean, Assistant Dean, Director, Chief of Staff), broadly defined, in a career office at a law school and is meant to facilitate information sharing and best practices among its members, and to provide leadership and guidance to the Association and its members about issues around industry change and evolution.

-As the Lawyer and Law Student Well-Being task force has informed us, as well as the continuing dialogue in the press and related professional journals, the topic of well-being for our lawyers and law students continues to be a topic of great importance and interest.
-This interest group is designed to bring together those working in this space to facilitate collaboration support for one another and to share learning and best practices with one another and the rest of the NALP community.
+The Well-Being Interest Group is for NALP members who have an interest in or responsibility for the well-being of law students and lawyers.
+The well-being of our lawyers, law students and members continues to be of great importance and interest.
+The interest group will bring together those working in this space to facilitate collaboration and support and to share learning and best practices with one another and the rest of the NALP community.